pitchaim/pitchaim.github.io/README.md

 ## Projects I've Worked On

 **[BOLD5000](https://bold5000.github.io)**
 Large-scale neuroimaging dataset comprising fMRI scans of brain activity in response to over 5000 images drawn from prominent computer vision datasets.
-Aimed toward establishing a concrete, lasting link between the human and computer vision research communities to work toward a comprehensive understanding of vision.
+Aimed toward establishing a concrete, lasting link between the human and computer vision research communities to work toward a comprehensive, multidisciplinary understanding of vision.

 Jayanth Koushik, Austin Marcus, Aarti Singh, and Michael J. Tarr (2018, May). **Real-Time Optimization for Visual Feature
   Identification**.
 Poster session presented at the annual 	meeting of the Vision Sciences Society, St. Pete Beach, FL.